ankita-kadam/My_React_Learning/Episode02/README.md

    configuration related information is stored as dependencies inside package.json file
 2. package-lock.json
- - can have the caret or tilde
- - locks the exact version of packages being used in the project
+ - have/locks the exact version of packages being used in the project

 #  Difference between package.json and package.lock.json
  - In package. json we have information about generic version of installed packages whereas in package.lock.json we have information about the specific or exact version of installed packages.

 # node_modules
 - contains all the code that we fetched from npm